Verilator handling of combo always block

 always @(a,b) // By doing this, the designer knows c is not a problem. begin // verilator strict_sense_list // c = 3'b0; // by uncomenting this line, Verilator will not take c into sense list. c = c | (a << 1); c = c | (b << 2); end

-#4 Updated by Wilson Snyder almost 5 years ago
+#4 Updated by Wilson Snyder over 5 years ago

 I didn't mention the point of the meta comment is you would use it only when there are no function calls or other stuff that might get you in trouble, then you don't need to solve that issue.